Wallace Beery: Paramount

 Beery signed a contract with Paramount Pictures.
 He had a support role in Adventure (1925) directed by Victor Fleming.

 At First National, he was given the star role of Professor Challenger in Arthur Conan Doyle's dinosaur epic The Lost World (1925), arguably his silent performance most frequently screened in the modern era.
 Beery was top billed in Paramount's The Devil's Cargo (1925) for Victor Fleming, and supported in The Night Club (1925), The Pony Express (1925) for James Cruze, and The Wanderer (1925) for Raoul Walsh.

 Beery starred in a comedy with Raymond Hatton, Behind the Front (1926), and he was a villain in Volcano!
 (1926).
 He was a bos'n in Old Ironsides (1926) for director James Cruze, with Charles Farrell in the romantic lead.

 Beery had the title role in the baseball movie Casey at the Bat (1927).
 He was reunited with Hatton in Fireman, Save My Child (1927) and Now We're in the Air (1927).
 The latter also featured Louise Brooks, who was Beery's costar in Beggars of Life (1928), directed by William Wellman, which was Paramount's first part-talkie movie.

 He made a fourth comedy with Hatton, Wife Savers (1929), then Beery starred in Chinatown Nights (1929) for Wellman, produced by a young David O. Selznick.
 This film was shot silent with the voices dubbed in by the actors afterward, which worked spectacularly well with Beery's resonant voice, although the technique was not used again during the silent era for another full-length feature.
-Beery then played in Stairs of Sand (1929), a Western also starring Jean Arthur (who played the leading lady in the Western film Shane 24 years later) before being fired by Paramount.
+Beery then played in Stairs of Sand (1929), a Western also starring Jean Arthur, before being fired by Paramount.